-This paper summarizes the findings from the second of two human factors evaluations conducted as part of the Immersive Display Evaluation and Assessment Study (IDEAS) program.
-In this evaluation experienced USAF F-16 pilots discriminated and positively identified distant fighter-sized aircraft.
+This paper summarizes the findings from two human factors evaluations conducted as part of the Immersive Display Evaluation and Assessment Study (IDEAS) program.
+For both evaluations experienced USAF F-16 pilots discriminated and positively identified distant fighter-sized aircraft.
 On each trial the ownship rapidly approached a pair of aircraft, one "friend" and one "foe," and the observers designated the foe as quickly and accurately as they could.

-The first evaluation focused on the variables expected to be primary determinants of motion-induced blurring (e.g., hold time and angular velocity) for sample-and-hold display systems.
-This second evaluation filled out the data set required to validate a more complete model of the design variables expected to mediate task performance for very high resolution display systems.
-In this evaluation, task performance was measured as a function of 200 combinations of five practical display system design variables including: display luminance, display contrast, pixel hold time, angular velocity of the image, and pixel pitch (resolution).
+The first evaluation focused on variables expected to be primary determinants of motion-induced blurring (e.g., hold time and angular velocity) for modern display systems.
+The second evaluation filled out the data set required to validate a more complete model of the design variables expected to mediate task performance for very high resolution display systems.
+Across the two evaluations, task performance was measured as a function of 420 combinations of five practical display system design variables including: pixel hold time, angular velocity of the image, pixel pitch (resolution), display contrast, and display luminance.

-Prior to conducting the evaluation, a computational model was prepared and used to make quantitative predictions of the effects of these design variables.
-The correlation between the model predictions and the results of this evaluation was high (e.g., $R^2 = 0.91$ , p < 0.001, 199 df).
-The model parameters have not yet been optimized to the data collected in this evaluation.
+Prior to conducting the evaluations a computational model was prepared and used to make quantitative predictions of the effects of these design variables.
+The correlation between the model predictions and the results of the first evaluation was high (e.g., $R^2 > 0.75$, p <0.001, 109 df).
+After tuning three parameters in the model to the data the correlation increased significantly ($R^2 = 0.973$, p < 0.001, 106 df).